 - Financial education resources for schools

-Stop Loan Sharks needs information to successfully investigate and prosecute loan sharks.
-We understand that people who borrow cash from illegal lenders may be struggling with repayments, scared of threats and violence.
-It is why partner agencies, who are already in a position of trust, can gain the information we need to start investigating a loan shark.
+We need information to successfully investigate and prosecute loan sharks.
+We understand that people who borrow from illegal lenders may be struggling with repayments, scared of threats and violence.
+It is why partner agencies, who are already in a position of trust, can gain the information we need to start investigating the loan shark.

 If you have come across someone that you feel may be borrowing money from a loan shark you can report the lender to Stop Loan Sharks on their behalf.

-You can complete our online reporting form to share information about the loan shark and their illegal lending with our team.
-Or call us on 0300 555 2222.
+You can complete our online reporting form to share information about the loan shark with our team or call us on 0300 555 2222.
 We understand that you are a person that they trust and we can arrange to meet with you and the borrower to provide support and reassurance.